isomerpages/csc-knowledge/_digital-issue-11/Pro Tips: Mindful Prioritisation.md

 <dl>Another way to manage these tasks is to outsource or automate them (i.e., delegate them to external vendors, or to machines).
 For instance, AI-driven software such as Otter.Ai or GovTech’s Transcribe has become an attractive option for transcription.
 We can spend some of our&nbsp;Quadrant 2 time to think about how to use technology to ease such routine processes, saving us time and energy in the longer run.</dl>

+<li><b>Not Urgent &amp; Unimportant Tasks/Projects—Delete</b></li>

+<dl>Tasks in this quadrant are not absolutely necessary and can usually be dropped.</dl>

+<dl>As researchers, we may come across a side topic in our field that piques our interest and tempts us to explore in a different direction from our original aims.
+We have to be mindful of how important these topics are in the larger context of our work, and whether they have a meaningful impact on our stakeholders and customers.
+At times, it could be beneficial to document these ideas for future reference instead of outright deleting them.
+This allows us to shift them to other quadrants to be scheduled again, should they become important in future.</dl>

 </ul>